Study Abroad: Frequently Asked Questions

-Each dorm is a double room with its own bathroom and internet access.
+Each dorm is a single room with its own bathroom and internet access.
 Rooms are located in the international student dorm, which houses students from all over the world.
 Dining facilities are also available on campus and are very inexpensive.

 Who is the program director?

 The program director is always a member of the Chinese Studies program faculty.
 This year the program director will be Ms. Wei JIANG, who is a native of Hangzhou and teaches Chinese language and modern Chinese literature at the University of Kentucky.
-Dr. Wells led the program in 2011 and 2014.
+Dr. Luo led the program in 2010 and 2012.
 In the event we have a large number of students, an additional faculty member will join the program.

 Can I arrive earlier or stay later?